MissouriMRDT/RPi-Camera/README.md

    - Select "System Options > Boot / Auto Login > Console Autologin"
    - Select "System Options > Wireless LAN > (go throught the setup process)"

-3. Install ffmpeg:
+3. Install software:

    - `$ sudo apt update`
    - `$ sudo apt upgrade`
    - `$ sudo apt install ffmpeg`

-4. Disable wifi (I think if you do this it breaks?
-But it should be connecting over ethernet?
-Testing is needed...):

-   - `$ sudo nano /boot/firmware/config.txt`
+   - `$ sudo apt install v4l-utils`
-   - Add the line: `dtoverlay=disable-wifi`

-5. Copy start.sh to `/home/pi/start.sh`.
+4. Copy start.sh to `/home/pi/start.sh`.

    - Make sure it is executable!
    - Change the ports accordingly (see "Port Info").
    - You may also have to change the destination IP (see "Port Info").

-6. start.sh needs to run on boot, after network has been established.
+5. start.sh needs to run on boot, after network has been established.
 For this, setup a systemd service:

    - `$ sudo systemctl edit --force --full cameras.service`
    - Copy the contents of cameras.service into the text editor.
    - Save and close.
    - `$ sudo systemctl enable cameras.service`

-7. Set a static IP:
+6. Set a static IP:

    - `$ sudo nano /etc/network/interfaces`
    - Copy the contents of interfaces to the end